akamateus/jira-studies/docs/name.md

 1. "Ask an IT Question or Seek Advice"

-These names are designed to be clear and intuitive for end-users, making it easier for them to select the appropriate request type when seeking help from the IT Service Desk.
+These names are designed to be clear and intuitive for end-users, making it easier for them to select the appropriate request type when seeking help from the IT Service.